Long Beach Public Service Corps Program Frequently Asked Questions

 -

-What happens after the fellowship concludes in June 2026?
+What happens after the program concludes in August 2027?

-Upon completion of the fellowship, your case manager will continue to work with you to make progress towards your career and educational goals.
+Upon completion of the program, your case manager and/or support staff will continue to work with you to make progress towards your career and educational goals.

 -

-Will I be guaranteed a job after the fellowship concludes?
+Will I be guaranteed a job after the program concludes?

-No. It is not guaranteed that you will be employed when the fellowship concludes.
-However, our staff will be able to provide you with job search assistance, navigating jobs, employment opportunities, interview preparation, etc.
+No. It is not guaranteed that you will be employed when the program concludes.
+However, our staff will be able to provide you with job search assistance, navigating jobs, employment opportunities, interview preparation, and more.